hertzmann/hertzmann.github.io/_posts/2020-10-12-the-goal-of-painting.md

 Second, I didn't care.
 I still liked the painting more.

 I concluded I could solve this "problem" by not showing these photographs publicly.
+Julia Child said to never tell your guests what your dish was supposed to be like.

 I'll make an exception to this rule, to show one example:
 <center>